HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 You can define the sub-domains under the main domain (thetoppers)using lots of tools like wfuzz, ffuf, and gobuster.

 In our case, we will be using the gobuster for enumerating the subdomains linked to the domain “thetoppers.htb”.
-There are lots of tool that we can use for subdomain enumeration like the ffuf and wfuzz.
+There are lots of tools that we can use for subdomain enumeration like the ffuf and wfuzz.

 Followed are the commands that you will be using for each one of the tools.
 Also, note that we will be trying to fuzz the subdomains using a subdomain list provided by seclists